 HOAs, Landlords, and Your Right to an Antenna

-The other day, while helping a customer in Byron Center, I ran into a familiar question before the antenna installation: “Hey, doesn’t my HOA need to approve this antenna?”
-I chuckle inside every time I get this question (but it’s still a great question)—I chuckle because the HOAs and landlords lost that battle in 1996!
-That’s right, the Federal Communications Commission (FCC) took the remote control out of their hands nearly three decades ago.
-If you want free local TV, or satellite internet, the only permission you need is your own (well, and a decent antenna installer😉).
-And yes, this does include Starlink internet and satellite users.
+The other day, while helping a customer in Byron Center, I encountered a familiar question before the antenna installation: “Hey, doesn’t my HOA need to approve this antenna?”
+I have to smile every time I hear this (it’s a great question!)—because HOAs and landlords actually lost that battle back in 1996!
+Well, kind of. ****

 Here’s the deal: In 1996, the FCC implemented the Over-the-Air Reception Devices (OTARD) rule (47 C.F.R. § 1.4000) to stop HOAs, landlords, and property managers from restricting antennas for TV, satellite, and certain fixed wireless services.
-The rule covers antennas less than 39 inches (or any size in Alaska) and lets homeowners or tenants install them on property they control—whether that’s a roof, balcony, or backyard.
-But let’s be honest, no one wants to see 16 foot antennas all across the roofscapes of their neighborhood.
+The rule covers antennas less than 39 inches (or any size in Alaska) and lets homeowners or tenants install them on property they control—whether that’s a patio, balcony, or deck.
+And let’s be honest, no one wants to see 16 foot antennas all across the roofscapes of their neighborhood.
 That’s why the 1 meter law exists; it’s a happy medium and allows for smaller aerials to tuck away better, yet still work.
+And note that condo and duplex rooftop antenna installations in HOA controlled areas can fall under a shared space and might need approval.
+Read on…

 Images of My HOA Installations